 When people start to look at the other party instead of the mediator, discussions often become tenser.
 Consider the fact that in a family law setting, the parties probably know each other well enough to read facial expressions.
 Nonverbal communication suddenly interferes with the words that are spoken, and discussion can escalate to shouting more quickly than some people realize.

 There’s a big difference between presenting information about one parent’s struggle with addiction and telling the mediator the other parent is a loser.
 Name-calling and mud slinging is not helpful!
 My job as a mediator is to remain neutral so that I can help families through whatever challenges they are currently experiencing.
 If a party is able to sway the mediator into thinking one party is “good” and the other is “bad”, the mediator is no longer neutral and has an ethical obligation to terminate the mediation services.
 Parties waste valuable time in mediation by making personal attacks instead of making proposals to solve the disputed issues.
 If you have selected an experienced provider, the chances of shocking your mediator are slim to none.

 Remember, mediation can occur with parties in separate rooms.
 This isn’t always the quickest approach, but it is very effective when emotions are running high.
 Don’t be afraid to ask your mediator to take a break if you need to gather your thoughts or take time to regain composure.

-If you or someone you know is interested in learning more about mediation or hiring Metro Law and Mediation to mediate a family dispute, please contact us.
+If you or someone you know is interested in learning more about mediation or hiring Walker and Galili to mediate a family dispute, please contact us.